mozilla/pkipolicy/rootstore/policy.md

         an error when a certificate with an MD2, MD4 or MD5-based signature is used;
     -   software published by Mozilla will return an error when the SSL/TLS certificate has an RSA key size smaller than 2048 bits; and
-    -   all new end-entity certificates must contain at least 20 bits of unpredictable random data (preferably in the serial number).
+    -   all new certificates must have a serial number greater than zero (0) containing at least 64 bits of output from a CSPRNG.

 10. Changes may be made to root certificates that are included in Mozilla products as follows: